octo-kumo/ctf-writeups/2024-ictf/rev/bf/index.md

 Using the debugger [Brainfuck Debugger (bxt.gitlab.io)](https://bxt.gitlab.io/brainfuck-debugger/), we can observe that each character is checked individually.

 If the character is not correct the program will be stuck in an infinite loop.
+## halting problem

+We can hence solve it by checking each character individually, against every printable character, if the program finishes, it is the correct character.

 Using python with timeout didn't work well.

 So I used a JS library that allows me to set a maximum step limit.

+## solve script

 ```js
 import { Machine } from 'braincrunch';